Parametric estimation and LAN property of the birth-death-move process with mutations: Ancillary results

+An important property, sometimes used as a definition, is the following: for any square integrable martingale, $\langle M\rangle_t$ is the unique predictable increasing process such that $M^2_t - \langle M\rangle_t$ is a martingale; see \cite[Theorem~8.24]{klebaner}.

-The following result is useful in the proof of Theorem~\ref{LAN} in Section~\ref{proof LAN}.
-It is proven in Lemma~54 of \cite{these_Emilien}, the BDMM being a particular case of a jump-move process (see the proof of Theorem~\ref{densite} in Section~\ref{appendix:likelihood}).
-It is also stated under a slightly different setting in Proposition~3.3~(b) of \cite{eva2002}. \begin{lem} Let $(\X_t)_{t\geq 0}$ be a BDMM process on $E$, let $g$ be a measurable bounded function defined on $E\times E$ and introduce for any $t>0$
+We conclude this section by the following result, used in the proof of Theorem~\ref{LAN}.
+It is proven in Lemma~54 of \cite{these_Emilien}, the BDMM process being a particular case of a jump-move process studied in this work.
+It is also stated under a slightly different setting in Proposition~3.3~(b) of \cite{eva2002}. \begin{lem} Let $(\X_t)_{t\geq 0}$ be a BDMM process on $E$ and denote its natural filtration by $(\mathcal F_t)_{t\geq 0}$.
+Let $g$ be a measurable bounded function defined on $E\times E$ and introduce for any $t>0$

 If $N_t^\gamma<\infty$ for any $t\geq 0$, then $(M^*_t)_{t\geq0}$ is a $\mathcal F_t$-martingale. \end{lem}